-By Bruce Smith, Co-Founder & CEO GEOGRAPH
+By Bruce Smith, CEO at GEOGRAPH

 Over the last few years, quality broadband services have become a top priority in the US.
 Currently, 51% of US homes have access to Fiber Optic Networks (Fierce Telecom) compared to just over 30% in 2020.
 This increase in broadband coverage can be attributed to many new players entering the market, with Rural Electric Cooperatives now becoming involved.
 Their instant access to customers and existing infrastructure make this group a likely choice for quick fiber network deployment.